davybrion/companysite-dotnet/content/blog/2009-11-a-reading-guide-to-becoming-a-better-developer.md

 I've stated [previously](/blog/2008/08/software-development-books-investing-in-yourself/) that reading software development books is a good way of investing in your skills and your career.
 But which ones should you read?
 And in what order should they be read?
-I've compiled a list of books that i think can truly increase your skills substantially.
-I've put them in the order in which i believe they will have the most effect, and grouped them in 3 'stages'.
+I've compiled a list of books that I think can truly increase your skills substantially.
+I've put them in the order in which I believe they will have the most effect, and grouped them in 3 'stages'.
 I primarily have young developers who are just getting started as professional developers in mind with this list, but it should be just as useful to developers who've been around for a while and simply want to improve.

 The first thing that you should focus on is improving your ability to write clean, unambiguous, maintainable code.
 The following books should greatly help you with that: